 Sarah Spoon hails from London originally, but now spends her time travelling in pursuit of that particular type of joy that comes from lindy hop.
 She's one of those humans who likes to do all the things!
-Brought up with eclectic tastes her passion for music is clear; bringing energy and fun to every dance floor she DJs for.
-She is someone who really knows how to Bring The Party!
+Brought up with eclectic tastes, her passion for music is clear; bringing energy and fun to every dance floor she DJs for.
+Originally a DJ at university, rhythm and melody is still what keeps her up at night years later.
+She is someone who really knows how to bring the party!

 When MCing, Sarah has been described as a force to be reckoned with, and that's not just because of the quick wit and excellent accent.
 (Although it certainly helps).
 Sarah is a keen switch dancer so you are all encouraged to ask to her dance!